tornicke/password-generator/README.md

 <p>The purpose of this challenge is to create an application that an employee can use to generate a random password based on criteria they've selected.</p>

 <h2>User Story</h2>
-<p><ul>AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security</ul></p>
+<p>AS AN employee with access to sensitive data, I WANT to randomly generate a password that meets certain criteria, SO THAT I can create a strong password that provides greater security</p>

 <h2>Acceptance Criteria</h2>
 <p>